oracle/truffleruby/doc/contributor/launchers.md

         option behaviour).
 This is the behaviour of MRI and Truffleruby implements it as well.
 6. Any executable has to work when pwd is `bin` directory.
     -   Works.
-7. Works on Linux, Solaris, macOS.
+7. Works on Linux, macOS.
     -   Works.
 8. Works with Ruby managers.
 (Stacked shebangs cause problems, since the `execve` can resolve only one level)